jam01/xtrasonnet/docs/programmatic.md

         .build();
 ```

-1. Signal to the transformer to expect inputs other than the main `payload`
+1. Signal to the transformer to expect inputs other than the `payload` input
 2. Extend the available functions with a custom `Library`
 3. Extend the supported data formats with a custom `DataFormatPlugin`

 ## Fine tuning the transformation

-Developers can also exert more control on the behavior of the transformation at the point they're ready to execute it, by passing more arguments to the `transform` method.
-To do so we leverage `Document` and `MediaType` classes:
+Developers can also exert more control on the behavior of the transformation at the point they're ready to evaluate it, by passing more arguments to the `transform` method.
+To do so we leverage `Document` and `MediaType` objects:

 ```java
 OutputStream output = myTransformer.transform(